Make it stand out

 Understanding the Impact of Nutrition on Mental Health

-Being mindful of nutrition means paying attention to how what you eat affects your mental and physical well-being.
+Being mindful of nutrition means paying attention to how your diet affects your mental and physical well-being.
 Determining what is truly healthy can be challenging, often complicated by ingrained habits, societal expectations, and aggressive food industry marketing.
-While eating is a necessity, it’s easy to fall into patterns of consuming foods chosen for pleasure rather than nourishment, which can harm both physical and mental health over time.
+While eating is a necessity, it’s easy to fall into patterns of consuming foods chosen for pleasure or simply out of habit rather than for nourishment, an approach that can harm both physical and mental health over time.

 Simply having nutrition knowledge isn't enough to facilitate change.
-A healthy diet requires a conscious choice, access to resources, support, and the willingness to follow through.
-Our food choices influence how we feel—poor choices can create imbalances in the body, leading to suffering both physically and mentally.
-Being overweight or underweight often causes distress, even as society attempts to normalize or downplay related health issues.
+A healthy diet requires a conscious choice, access to resources, a support system, and the willingness to follow through.
+Our food choices influence how we feel—poor choices create imbalances in the body, leading to suffering both physically and mentally.
+Being overweight or underweight often causes distress, even as society attempts to normalize or downplay the related health issues.
 Maintaining a healthy Body Mass Index (BMI)—calculated by dividing a person's mass in kilograms by the square of their height in meters—is important.
 A healthy BMI for adults ranges from 18.5 to 24.9.
-Caloric needs vary by individual, but generally, women need 1,600 to 2,000 calories per day and men need 2,000 to 2,400, with activity level being a primary factor in determining the ideal amount.
+Caloric needs vary by individual, but generally, women need between 1,600 and 2,000 calories per day, and men need 2,000 to 2,400 calories per day, with activity level being a primary factor in determining the ideal amount.

 Developing a Healthy Mindset Around Nutrition

-Weight loss can be achieved by consuming fewer calories than are burned, but this is just one part of a larger picture.
+A healthy BMI can be achieved by consuming fewer calories than you burn, but this is just one part of the larger picture.
 Developing a healthy mindset about nutrition is essential.
 By strengthening your awareness of all your options and building a plan based on Tiny, Easy, Attractive, Consistent Habits (TEACH), you can balance the brain's impulse for pleasure with the areas responsible for discipline and control.
 This awareness helps you manage the effects of dopamine, the neurotransmitter associated with reward and pleasure, and fosters better self-control.

 Instead of obsessively tracking calories, it may be more effective to have a general sense of your intake or to limit your portion sizes.
 Standard servings are typically much smaller than restaurant portions or even what you might be used to at home.